VASP

 vasp/5.4.4_base vasp/6.3.2_openMP vasp/6.4.2_openMP

-#legacy modules will be removed during next system time:
+# Legacy modules will be removed during system time in December!

 vasp/5.4.4 vasp/6.3.2 vasp/6.4.2 (D)